Vietnam.vn - Nền tảng quảng bá Việt Nam

 lplz5gar7c75nr80xgnx7tcbneonw5yo.jpg

-AI could become a powerful assistant to scientists in the future.
+AI could become a valuable assistant to scientists in the future.

-An international team of scientists, including experts from the University of Cambridge (UK), has launched a research project to create an AI-powered tool specifically for scientific research activities.
-This tool will be based on similar technology to ChatGPT.
+A group of international scientists, including experts from the University of Cambridge (UK), has launched a research project to create an AI-powered tool specifically for scientific research.
+This tool will be based on technology similar to ChatGPT.

-While ChatGPT works with text, the new AI application will be trained on numerical data and physical simulations from a variety of scientific fields.
-This will help scientists model diverse research objects, from supergiant stars to Earth's climate.
+While ChatGPT works with text, the new AI application will be trained on numerical data and physical simulations across a wide range of scientific fields.
+This will help scientists model various research objects, from supergiant stars to Earth's climate.

-The project is called “Polymathic AI” and was announced at the same time as the publication of a number of related papers on the open data repository arXiv (1, 2, 3).
+The project is called “Polymathic AI” and was announced at the same time as the publication of several related works on the arXiv open data repository (1, 2, 3).

-“This is going to completely change the way people use AI and machine learning in science,” said Shirley Ho, research leader at the Flatiron Institute’s Center for Computational Astrophysics.
-One of the core ideas behind “Polymathic AI” is that using large, pre-trained models can be faster and more accurate than building a scientific model from scratch.
+Shirley Ho, lead researcher at the Flatiron Institute's Center for Computational Astrophysics (USA), said: "This will completely change how people use AI and machine learning in science."
+One of the core ideas behind "Polymathic AI" is that using large, pre-trained models can be faster and more accurate than building a scientific model from scratch.

-The team brought together scientists from various institutions, including experts in physics, astrophysics, mathematics, AI and neuroscience.
-The project aims to study data from various sources in physics and astrophysics, and in the future - chemistry and genomics.
-The goal of the project is to apply multidisciplinary knowledge to different scientific problems.
+The research team has brought together scientists from diverse institutions, including experts in physics, astrophysics, mathematics, AI, and neuroscience.
+The project aims to study data from multiple sources in physics and astrophysics, and in the future – chemistry and genetic engineering.
+The goal of the project is to apply multidisciplinary knowledge to diverse scientific problems.

-Despite the limitations of the ChatGPT application in terms of accuracy (such as in multiplication), the “Polymathic AI” project plans to focus on solving this problem.
+Despite the limitations of the ChatGPT application regarding accuracy (such as in multiplication), the “Polymathic AI” project plans to focus on addressing this issue.

-Shirley Ho emphasized the transparency and openness of the project: “We want to make everything public, democratize AI for science.
-In a few years, we will provide the community with a trained AI model that can improve scientific analysis in many different fields.”
+Shirley Ho emphasized the project's transparency and openness: "We want to make everything public, to democratize AI for science.
+In a few years, we will provide the community with a trained AI model that can improve scientific analytical capabilities in many different fields."

 (according to Securitylab)